squidfunk/mkdocs-material/docs/changelog/index.md

 ## Material for MkDocs

+### 9.1.1 <small>March 5, 2023</small> { id="9.1.1" }

+- Updated Czech and Thai translations
+- Improved instant loading (scroll restoration, slow connections)
+- Fixed #5023: Instant loading not allowing to go back to initial page
+- Fixed #3797: Instant loading does not work with section anchors in Safari

 ### 9.1.0 <small>March 2, 2023</small> { id="9.1.0" }

 - Docker image now available for `amd64`, `arm64` and `arm/v7`